EasonWang01/Handlebar-express4-sample/README.md

 3.If you want a default layout just change this line  and add a layouts folder in views app.engine('handlebars', exphbs({defaultLayout: 'main'}));

+4.Add other files as template and precompile refer to this http://www.adamwadeharris.com/how-to-precompile-handlebars-templates/